Fuat Bulca

-Ahmet Fuat Bulca (1881 – September 14, 1962) was an officer of the Ottoman Army and the Turkish Army.
+Ahmet Fuat Bulca (1881 – September 14, 1962) was a Turkish officer of the Ottoman Army and the Turkish Army.
+He served as an Ottoman soldier and he fought in the Italo-Turkish War, the First Balkan War and the First World War.
+He then joined the forces of Mustafa Kemal in the Turkish War of Independence which occurred in the aftermath of the defeat of the Turkish Empire.
 He was also a politician of the Turkish Republic.
-He was the one of the closest friends of Mustafa Kemal (Atatürk), as well as his classmate at the Monastir Military High School.
+He was one of the closest friends of Mustafa Kemal Atatürk, as well as his classmate at the Monastir Military High School.

 He died in a car accident in Istanbul on September 14, 1962.